 - Reveal visual information gradually rather than all at once.
 This keeps students focusing on your oral development of each point, instead of rushing to copy down the material.
-Alternately, you could show all the points, then go back to explain each one.

 - Consider creating visual aids during the lecture.
 Solving problems, showing processes, or building models in real time is often clearer for students than seeing completed work.
 You can also create visuals to reflect the outcomes of interactive exercises, thereby validating the students’ input.
 The act of writing also helps you to pace the lecture appropriately.

 - Write down key words and names.
 Many students try to write down everything they see.
 If information does not need to be copied down, mention that to the students, or consider whether it is important enough to include in the first place.
 Consider providing handouts that give an outline of the lecture material for students to annotate.